sjzeil/CppUnitLite/README.md

 would run the `testIncrement` and `longTestCase` tests.

+### Running from Within Eclipse

+CppUnitLite tests can be launched from Eclipse using the C++ Unit Test support and the `Google Tests Runner`.
+Results will be displayed in the C/C++ Unit pane.

 # Compiling Unit Tests

 If your project has its own `main()` function, be aware that this